We ate half of our watermelon this morning. Although it wasn’t the sweetest watermelon, I sure loved eating it.

 This young girl ground the coffee beans that was used to make the coffee that Leigh had.

-Then we continued to drive through the mountains on more hairpin turns.
+We continued to drive through the mountains on more hairpin turns.
 We drove up, and then down, and then up again.
 Here are some of the turns from above.
+At least these roads were paved.

 I just couldn’t get enough of the rock formations along the way.